 - Controlling a long ball over your head, using the foot to settle the ball.
 Using the top, inside or outside of the foot.
 Practice with a partner 5-10 yards apart.

 Establish good control with the soccer ball

 In the game of soccer you have to run all around the field and you can’t control where the ball is going to come to you.
-We have to be good at controlling it whether we are running to the left, right, forward or backwards.
-Also jumping up for a ball or controlling a bouncing ball at your knees.

 Always be critical of your own soccer game